AcumenNations/Best_Seller_Story_Teller/master_story.md

 light.
 The Alliance's song swelled, filling the void left by the dissonance.
 Arkan floated before Lysandra, weakened yet defiant.
 "Finish it," he said.
 "Strike me down and claim your victory."
 Lysandra shook her head.
 "Harmony doesn't destroy.
 It transforms."
-She extended her hand again—not to attack, but to offer.
+She extended her hand again not to attack, but to offer.
 "You can still choose."
 Arkan stared at her hand.
 The Choir's song softened, offering space.
 The Alliance waited, their voices a foundation rather than a command.
 After a long, trembling pause, Arkan reached out.
 His fingers brushed hers.
-A surge of resonance flowed between them—not dissonant, not harmonious, but unresolved.
+A surge of resonance flowed between them not dissonant, not harmonious, but unresolved.
 It held possibility.
-The mark on Lysandra's palm glowed, and a faint symbol appeared on Arkan's hand—a fragment of the winged circle.
+The mark on Lysandra's palm glowed, and a faint symbol appeared on Arkan's hand a fragment of the winged circle.
 His armor cracked, revealing the worn, weary human beneath.
 "I..." he whispered, but the words failed him.
 He collapsed, unconscious but alive.
 The Discordant, leaderless, faltered.
 Some fled into the Abyss.
 Others, seeing Arkan